natebarksdale/natebarksdale.github.io/src/content/blog/2008-07-19-txt-in-contxt.md

 description: A reflection on the playful nature of texting and its linguistic creativity, featuring insights from linguistics professor David Crystal.
 emoji: 🎭
 tags:
+  - ⚖️ Choices
-  - 📱 Texting
+  - 🌍 Culture
-  - 🎉 Playfulness
+  - 💬 Communication
 haiku: |
   Language turns to play,
   Texting dances with the words,